-Hip Open Surgical Dislocation Surgery Physical Therapy Protocol
+Open Hip Surgery Physical Therapy Protocol

 The intent of this protocol is to provide guidelines for your patient's therapy progression.
 It is not intended to serve as a recipe for treatment.
-We request that the PT/ PTA/ ATC should use appropriate clinical decision making skills when progressing a patient forward.
+We request that the PT/PTA/ATC use appropriate clinical decision-making skills when progressing a patient forward.

-Please email info@americanhipinstitute.com to obtain the operative report from our office prior to the first post-op visit.
-Also please contact our team if there are any questions about the protocol or your patient's condition.
+Please call (833) 872-4477 to obtain the operative report from our office prior to the first post-op visit.
+Please contact our office if there are any questions about the protocol or your patient's progression.

-Please keep in mind common problems that may arise following hip surgery: hip flexor tendonitis, adductor tendonitis, sciatica/piriformis syndrome, ilial upslips and rotations, LB pain from QL hypertonicity and segmental vertebral rotational lesions.
-If you encounter any of these problems please evaluate, assess, and treat as you feel appropriate, maintaining precautions and guidelines at all times.
+Please keep in mind common problems that may arise following hip arthroscopy: hip flexor tendonitis, adductor tendonitis, sciatica/piriformis syndrome, ilial upslips and rotations, LB pain from QL hypertonicity and segmental vertebral rotational lesions.
+If you encounter any of these problems, please evaluate, assess, and treat as you feel appropriate, maintaining American Hip Institute's precautions and guidelines at all times.

 Gradual progression is essential to avoid flare-ups.
 If a flare-up occurs, back off with therapeutic exercises until it subsides.
 Please reference the exercise progression sheet for timelines and use the following precautions during your treatments.
-Thank you for progressing all patients appropriately and please email all progress notes to our team at: info@americanhipinstitute.com, or hand deliver with the patient themselves.
+Thank you for progressing all patients appropriately.
 Successful treatment requires a team approach, and the PT/PTA/ATC is a critical part of the team!
-Please contact our team at any time with your input on how to improve the therapy protocol.
+Please contact AHI at any time with your input on how to improve the therapy protocol.